 Until dismissal by the executive branch

 The supreme court functions as a civil and appellate court for cases from subordinate courts.
-Its judgments cannot be be appealed to another Danish court, however it does not deal with the issue of guilt.
+Its judgments cannot be appealed to another Danish court, however, it does not deal with the issue of guilt.

 Judges are appointed by the monarch upon the recommendation of the minister of justice with the advice of the judicial appointments council.

 No term limit

 The Folketinget is the parliament of Denmark.
 It is the supreme and ultimate legislative body while operating within the confines of the constitution.
 Parliament may question ministers regarding specific government policy matters.

 The Folketinget members are elected by open-list proportional representation in multi-member constituencies based upon the three electoral regions in Denmark.
 17 multi-member constituencies are divided among these regions.

 - Central Customs and Tax Administration

 - Tax Name: